Tags

 As the virus spreads to the nervous system, more severe neurological symptoms appear:

-• Hydrophobia (fear of water) caused by painful throat spasms
+Hydrophobia (fear of water due to painful throat spasms)

 Diagnosis

-Early diagnosis can be challenging because rabies symptoms resemble other illnesses.
-Diagnosis typically involves:
+Diagnosing rabies early can be challenging because symptoms resemble other illnesses.
+Typical methods include:

-• Laboratory tests including saliva, blood, cerebrospinal fluid, and neck skin biopsy
+Laboratory tests (saliva, blood, cerebrospinal fluid, neck skin biopsy)

 Once clinical symptoms appear, rabies has no effective cure.
-However, post-exposure prophylaxis (PEP) is highly effective if administered promptly after exposure.
-PEP includes:
+However, post-exposure prophylaxis (PEP) is highly effective if administered promptly:

-• Immediate and thorough washing of the wound with soap and running water
+Immediate washing of the wound with soap and water

 Prevention Strategies

 Preventing rabies is much easier than treating it.
-Key prevention strategies include:
+Key strategies:

 Global Impact of Rabies

-Rabies causes tens of thousands of deaths each year worldwide.
-Most cases occur in developing countries where stray dog populations are high and access to post-exposure vaccination is limited.
-Children under 15 years old are particularly at risk due to their frequent contact with animals.
-Global efforts to control rabies focus on:
+Rabies causes tens of thousands of deaths worldwide annually.
+Most cases occur in developing countries with high stray dog populations and limited access to vaccination.
+Children under 15 are especially vulnerable.

 Interesting Facts About Rabies

-• The virus travels through nerves rather than the bloodstream.
+The virus travels through nerves, not the bloodstream

-• Hydrophobia is a classic symptom caused by throat spasms when swallowing.
+Hydrophobia is caused by throat spasms when swallowing

-• Humans are considered “dead-end” hosts; the disease rarely spreads from human to human.
+Humans are “dead-end” hosts; rarely spread the disease

 Q1: Can I get rabies from a cat scratch?

-A: Yes, if the cat is infected and its saliva enters the wound.
+A: Yes, if the cat is infected and saliva enters the wound.

 Q2: How soon should I get vaccinated after a bite?